emu-rs/rustual-boy/README.md

 ## Known game compatibility

 Key:
- - Empty cells: Incompatible.
+ - 🚫: Incompatible.
 The reason is described in the notes field.
  - 💖: Fully compatible.
 The game is fully playable with no known bugs (to our knowledge).
  - 💔: Playable.
 The game can be played, but has some minor known glitches (described in the notes field).
  - `N/A`: Game does not exist for this region.